phoenix-rtos/phoenix-rtos-doc/building/project.md

 # Reference project repository

-The main repository of the Phoenix-RTOS is the [phoenix-rtos-project](https://github.com/phoenix-rtos/phoenix-rtos-project.git).
+The main repository of Phoenix-RTOS is the [phoenix-rtos-project](https://github.com/phoenix-rtos/phoenix-rtos-project.git).
 The project consists of the following Github submodule repositories.

 - [libphoenix](https://github.com/phoenix-rtos/libphoenix.git) </br>
     Standard C library.
 Written from scratch for Phoenix-RTOS